Privacy Policy

 To provide psychological services, we may collect:

-• Personal details – Full name, address, contact information, date of birth.
+• Name, address, contact details, date of birth

 3. How We Collect Personal Information